Tracy Daugherty

 Tracy Daugherty is an American author.
 He is Distinguished Professor of English and Creative Writing at Oregon State University.
 He has held fellowships from the Guggenheim Foundation and the National Endowment for the Arts.

-Daugherty has written biographies of several important American writers of the mid-20th century.
-These include Hiding Man, his biography of his former teacher, the short-story author and novelist Donald Barthelme (1931–1989); Just One Catch, about the novelist Joseph Heller (1923–1999), author of Catch-22; and The Last Love Song, about the non-fiction essayist and novelist Joan Didion (b.
-1932).
+Daugherty has written biographies of several important 20th century American writers.
+These include Hiding Man, about his former teacher, the short-story author and novelist Donald Barthelme; Just One Catch, about the novelist Joseph Heller; The Last Love Song, about the essayist and novelist Joan Didion; and Larry McMurtry: A Life, which was a finalist for the Pulitzer Prize in 2024.

 Daugherty is a contributor to The New Yorker, McSweeney's, and The Georgia Review.
 His other published work includes the volumes What Falls Away (1996), which won the Oregon Book Award, and The Boy Orator.
 His first novel, Desire Provoked (1987) was acclaimed as "impressive" and "exquisitely accurate" by novelist Ron Loewinsohn in The New York Times.